X

 July 12, 2022

 Increasingly, employees are choosing to work for organizations with a strong set of values and beliefs that guide company actions and decision-making.
-In fact, a recent Qualtrics study found that more than half of U.S. employees would be willing to take a pay cut to work at a company with better values.
+In fact, this Qualtrics study found that more than half of U.S. employees would be willing to take a pay cut to work at a company with better values.

 WHAT COMPANIES GET WRONG...